 Article Flag: Posted per NBA Article 17.02 Why Fraser Health?:

 Do you have a passion for nursing?
-Are you a Registered Nurse with experience working in a palliative setting?
+Are you a Registered Nurse with training and experience in post anaesthetic care?
 We have the position for you!
-We are seeking a motivated registered nurse with a dedication for delivering compassionate patient care to join our Palliative Complex Care Unit at Surrey Memorial Hospital.
+We are seeking a motivated Registered Nurse with a real dedication for delivering compassionate care to join our Post Anaesthetic Care Unit at Royal Columbian Hospital (RCH).

 Fraser Health is responsible for the delivery of hospital and community-based health services to over 1.9 million people in 20 diverse communities from Burnaby to Fraser Canyon on the traditional territories of the Coast Salish and Nlaka’pamux Nations.

 Our team of 43,000 staff, medical staff and volunteers is dedicated to serving our patients, families and communities to deliver on our vision: Better health, best in health care.